ibm-cloud-docs/vpc/managing-placement-groups.md

 | **Resource group name** | The name of the resource group |
 {: caption="Table 3.
 Information required to create a placement group using the CLI" caption-side="bottom"}

-## Creating the placement group with the CLI
+## Creating the placement group from the CLI
 {: #creating-placement-group-cli-a}
 {: cli}